naimamccall/Remote-Desktop/README.md

 <img width="2024" height="964" alt="image" src="https://github.com/user-attachments/assets/2f3fe04f-f8d9-4eb1-9bce-a5ad21011f4a" />
 </p>
 <p>
-At this point a virtual machine is established and can be explored.
-It has its own IP address, seperate from the one being used on the physcial computer that created the virtual machine.
-To view and opperate within this seperate operating system the virtual machine will have to be started.
-Azure is a pay as you go service so virtual machine do not have to perpetually run, that way money can be save.
+Once the virtual machine has been established it can be explored.
+It has its own IP address you can looke for when clicking on it, seperate from the IP being used on the physcial computer that created the virtual machine.
+Before entering the virtual machine it's vital to click the start button so it can begin running.
+Azure is a pay as you go service so when virtual machines are not being used it is important to stop them in order to save money.
 Once the VM is running the IP address can be copied.
 </p>
 <br />